Isabella Herb: Early life

-Isabella Coler was born in Clyman, Wisconsin, to American mother Mary Ann O'Keefe (1841–1915) and French father George Coler (1828–1890).
+Isabella Coler was born in Clyman, Wisconsin, to an American mother, Mary Ann O'Keefe (1841–1915), and a French father, George Coler (1828–1890).
 The family also included three sisters and one brother.
 Isabella married Texas musician Charles Albert Herb, the leader of "Herb's Light Guard Band", and was widowed in 1888.

 Education and early career

 Herb is noted for being the first woman physician to specialize in anesthesiology.
 She matriculated at Chicago Women's Medical College in 1889 with a goal of becoming a surgeon, graduating in 1892.
 Her ensuing internship was at Chicago's Mary Thompson Hospital for Women.

 She worked as an assistant to the medical staff as well as to Lawrence Prince, who had pioneered both chloroform anesthesia, and the open drop ether process (drops of ether on a patient's mask).
 Herb later worked as both anesthetist and pathologist for Augustana Hospital in Chicago.
 She published her case work in 1898, the first woman to publish on those fields of expertise.

 Hospital staff department head Albert J. Ochsnerl recommended her in 1899 to the Mayo Clinic in Rochester, Minnesota.
 The Mayo had experienced exponential growth in its first two decades, and accordingly, the upswing in patient case loads necessitated additional trained medical personnel.
 In order to free up the Mayo physicians for higher priorities, Herb was brought in to assume pathology and an anesthesia responsibilities.
 She thereby became the Mayo's first woman specialist in her chosen fields.
 Herb remained at the Mayo until 1904, when she left to further her medical studies in Europe.